Turkeybeard

 Botanical name: Cypripedium acaule

-Common name: Pink ladies slipper or Moccasin-flower
+Common name: Pink lady's slipper or moccasin flower

-Group: Monocot
+Group: monocot

 Family: Orchidaceae

-Duration: Perennial
+Duration: perennial

 Foliage: Two large, 6-8" opposite, hairy, basal leaves

-Flowering/fruiting time May-early June
+Flowering time: May-early June

 Habitat: dry or moist, acid, sandy woods, bog edges

-Range in New Jersey: throughout the state
+Range in New Jersey: statewide

-Heritage ranking if any: n/a
+Heritage ranking, if any: n/a

-Misc.: USDA notes this plant in NJ as facultative upland; Usually occurs in non-wetlands (estimated probability 67%-99%), but occasionally found on wetlands (estimated probability 1%-33%).
+Misc.
+USDA notes this plant in NJ as facultative upland; Usually occurs in non-wetlands (estimated probability 67%-99%), but occasionally found on wetlands (estimated probability 1%-33%).

 Occasionally in white, pictured below.